liquidmetal/2dto3d/README.md

 ------------------------------------------------------------
 g++ src/* -libglew -libglut -libGL -libSOIL -libglui

-./2DTO3D name of the output ply width height
+./2DTO3D "name of the output ply" width height

 * width and height would be the size of the image to be loaded